 Even after all these months, I still feel fatigued after physical exertion.

-I’ve now been out of the hospital for five months.
+I’ve now been out of the hospital for more than seven months.
 I feel grateful to be alive.
 I’ve learned to walk without assistance, and now I can even run.
 I can eat, speak and do all the basic, daily life tasks that so many of us take for granted.
 The one lingering ailment that I still deal with today is my speech.
 I have neuropathy (nerve damage) in my tongue that makes it feel like my tongue is in the way, and it impairs my speech.
 But it has been improving daily (at least that’s what my friends, family and doorman say).
 I have made gradual, steady improvement and my recovery has far exceeded everyone’s expectations.
 I started running short races — 5Ks as well as a four-mile race earlier this summer.
 Getting to the finish line was a great feeling.
 I can’t change what happened to me, but I can change my perspective and appreciate how far I’ve come.